-Through the matches highlighted in the Functions/Products Matrix in Figure

-3.5 we lead the mission design to a specific direction, since we are forced to make choices between alternatives.
+Through the matches highlighted in the Functions/Products Matrix in Figure 3.5 we lead the mission design to a specific direction, since we are forced to make choices between alternatives.
 Especially for what concerns the system associated with the function To provide on-orbit fuel storage capabilities for refueling operations two main viable options are possible.
-The task could be performed by a dedicated refueling system, i.e. a space system that is specifically introduced to enable ICV's refueling operations, or by the LOP-G, a system already foreseen in the functional architecture, since it provides habitat capabilities in cislunar orbit.
+The task could be performed by the LOP-G, which is a system already foreseen in the functional architecture since it provides habitat capabilities in cislunar orbit or by a dedicated refueling system, i.e. a space system introduced specifically to enable ICV refueling operations.
 However, the alternative that has been considered for this study is the former one.